 Mark Bartelstein, Priority Sports

-Notes: Bartelstein, one of the NBA's biggest agents, hadn't repped any Nets for a few years until this summer.
+Notes: Bartelstein, one of the NBA's biggest agents, hadn't repped any Nets for a few years until last summer.
 He pushed hard for the Nets to sign Anderson to a two-year deal, with a player option in the second year, an ideal arrangement for a journeyman.
 Anderson originally agreed to a two-year deal with a starting salary of $1.8 million, Peter Vecsey reported.
-He then signed for the vets minimum when he heard the Nets were getting Kirilenko.
+Then, he signed for the vets minimum when he heard the Nets were getting Kirilenko.
 That freed up the full mini-MLE for the Nets to use on AK-47.
 Bartlestein also represents David Lee, Taj Gibson and Mason's brother, Miles Plumlee.